Search

 Tips & notes

-• If using frozen shrimp, make sure to thaw and pat them dry thoroughly before blending for a better texture.
+• Thaw and dry shrimp well: If using frozen shrimp, make sure to thaw and pat them dry thoroughly before blending for a better texture.

-• You can swap mini sweet peppers with larger ones cut into smaller segments, but be sure to adjust the cooking time accordingly.
+• Use larger peppers if needed: You can swap mini sweet peppers with larger ones cut into smaller segments.

-• Don’t overcrowd the pan when pan-frying—this helps each pepper brown evenly and keeps the temperature steady.
+• Don’t overcrowd the pan: This helps each pepper brown evenly and keeps the temperature steady.

 Leave a Comment